 We’ve reached the end of the Hot Cranberry Tea recipe.
 I hope you enjoyed it.

 In the comments below, let me know how you liked this easy homemade hot cranberry tea recipe and what your favorite recipe is using cranberries.
-I will be posting more recipes featuring this nutritional powerhouse fruit!
+I will be posting more recipes featuring this nutritional powerhouse fresh fruit full of antioxidants!